trytouca/trytouca/docs/api/cpp-sdk/integration.md

 ## Using Conan

-As an alternative, it is possible to use [Conan](https://conan.io/) for pulling Touca as a third-party library.
+As an alternative, you can use [Conan](https://conan.io/) to pull Touca as a third-party library.
 Conan is an open-source cross-platform package manager that enables efficient management of project dependencies across build systems.
 If you have never used Conan, we refer you to their [online documentation](https://docs.conan.io/) to learn more about it.

 ### Setting Up Conan